Nature & History at the Pope-Baldwin Recreation Area

 First, a bit of history from the Tahoe Heritage Foundation:

 Tahoe’s shores have attracted summer visitors for thousands of years.
 The first humans to enjoy the basin were the Native American culture group known as the Washoe.
-They migrated each summer from the Carson Valley area seeking the cooler temperatures, abundant fish and plentiful game of Lake Tahoe.
+They migrated each summer from the Carson Valley area seeking cooler temperatures, abundant fish and plentiful game.
 The area from Taylor Creek to Camp Richardson was a favorite site.
 The first recorded sighting of the lake by a European was by John C. Fremont in 1844.
 For many years after the area was virtually ignored.
 It was not until the late 1850’s, when silver was discovered in Nevada, that the lake’s south shore became a thoroughfare.
 Shortly thereafter the transcontinental railroad arrived and Lake Tahoe became a popular retreat for the wealthy from San Francisco, Sacramento, and Virginia City.
 Resorts were then built to host the new clientele.

 n 1880, Elias “Lucky” Baldwin, a California entrepreneur, assumed ownership of the Tallac Point House and turned it into a luxurious resort.
 An additional lavish hotel, a casino, and numerous outbuildings accomodated over 250 wealthy guests who enjoyed the opulent ballroom, string orchestra, croquet, tennis, steamer rides and promenade strolls.
 Examples of the luxurious estates remain today with the Baldwin, Pope, and Heller estates of the Tallac Historic Site.